akashdip2001/C-coding-Day_1/README.md

        v)   1_c <br/>
 ```
 answer is 1 & 4 ,
-alphabet and numbers is identifiers and special characters are underscore and dollar sign.
+🌿 Alphabet (ABC...abc) and numbers(123...) are identifiers
+And underscore"_" and dollar sign "$" are special characters.
 And identifiers can't start with numbers & special characters.
 So the ans is 1 & 4 .
 ```